Ogre2000-info/USBMorseKeyDecoderMW/README.md

 2. Stereo Mini (3.5mm) Jack socket (female), for 9mm hole panel mount.
 3. Passive Buzzer, 9mm.
 4. 3D printed Box.

+#Installation issues
+- On older Windows OS (eg. Win 8.1), there is additional Serial driver needed.
+- Before upload code on chip, it's need to be "reset twice" using "no hole reset" pins on boad, next to USB-C.

+- On Windows 11 - no additional drivers installation needed, no change mode needed.